jnarciso/responsive-email-template/README.md

 ## Inlining Your Code

-When using this responsive template solutions, you **must** inline all CSS when finished editing.
+When using this responsive template solution, you **must** inline all CSS when finished editing.

 Be sure to use Campaign Monitor’s inliner tool, [inliner.cm](http://inliner.cm), which also inlines styles onto conditional tables.